Domen Lorbek

-Domen Lorbek (born March 6, 1985) is a Slovenian professional basketball player for KK Zlatorog Laško of the Slovenian League.
+Domen Lorbek (born March 6, 1985) is a Slovenian professional basketball player who last played for KK Zlatorog Laško of the Slovenian League.
 He also represented the Slovenian national basketball team internationally.
 Standing at 1.99 m (6 ft 6.25 in), he primarily plays the shooting guard position, but can also play as small forward.
 He is a younger brother of Erazem Lorbek and older brother of Klemen Lorbek.

 Professional career

 Lorbek has played with Ježica, Triglav Kranj, Helios Domžale, Union Olimpija, Estudiantes Madrid, Benetton Treviso and Lagun Aro.

 On February 10, 2022, Lorbek signed with KK Zlatorog Laško.

 Slovenian national team

 Lorbek competed for the senior Slovenian national basketball team at the 2007 FIBA European Championship, Olympic Qualifying Tournament 2008 and 2009 FIBA European Championship.